This is a Maine lobster bisque made with lobster, onion, celery, and bell pepper, onion, celery, and thickened with flour.

 Description

-This is a Maine lobster bisque made with lobster, onion, celery, and bell pepper, onion, celery, and thickened with flour.
+This is a Maine lobster bisque Recipe made with lobster, onion, celery, and bell pepper, onion, celery, and thickened with flour.

 Ingredients